Moneytis/Money-transfer-API-Standards-v1.0/source/includes/_level2.md

     | { type: PAYMENT_REJECTED, data: { code: 1001} }
     | Code 1001 : transaction mispaid - amount inferior
     | Code 1002 : transaction mispaid - amount superior
-CANCELED | Transaction has been canceled.
-The reason has to be add in data, ie :
+CANCELLED | Transaction has been cancelled.
+The reason has to be added in data, ie :
-     | { type: ‘canceled’, data: { code: 1103 } }
+     | { type: 'cancelled', data: { code: 1103 } }
      | Code 1103: Payment not received in time
 COMPLETE | Recipient has received the money.
 The transaction is done.